dodona-edu/dodona-edu.github.io/en/tested/json/README.md

 The TESTed test suite format is formally specified by [this Python module](https://github.com/dodona-edu/universal-judge/blob/master/tested/testplan.py).
 It can also generate a JSON Schema to make the validation of test suites easier.
-The [source code repository](https://github.com/dodona-edu/universal-judge/tree/master/exercise) of TESTed contains examples of JSON test suites and evaluators.
+The [source code repository](https://github.com/dodona-edu/universal-judge/tree/master/exercise) for TESTed contains a number of examples of test suites.

 The first section of this reference describes the structure of the test suite.
 A simple dot notation is used to indicate where the attribute is located in the hierarchical structure.